 Put on shades, the future is bright.
 The current version 1.0.8 isn’t even the beginning.
 I have many things planned, ranging from interface beautification over little features for more consistency and convenience up to extensions that will vastly expand what one can possibly do with Flowlist.

 From now on, I let users decide what feature I’m gonna add next.
-As soon as I’ve set up the online voting, you’ll find the link here and at flowlistapp.com.
+Click here to vote.

 Here are just five of the more basic ideas that I think would add great value:

 4.1. iOS App for iPhone and iPad

 Of course.
 This is one of the most frequent requests from beta testers.
 You’ll be able to switch devices and use Flowlist on the go, while your data will stay in sync.